Statistics for Anticyclotomic Iwasawa Invariants of Elliptic Curves: Introduction

 \subsection{Acknowledgements}

 DK acknowledges the support of the PIMS Postdoctoral Fellowship.
 We thank Ashay Burungale, Francesc Castella, Henri Darmon, Chan-Ho Kim, Barry Mazur, Ravi Ramakrishna, Lawrence Washington, Tom Weston, and Stanley Xiao for helpful discussions.
 We thank Lawrence Washington for pointing out a mistake made in the calculations of Table 2 in an earlier version of the paper.
+We thank the referee for their comments which helped improve the exposition.